Masmellowwwww/my-app/README.md

 hdrenv\Scripts\activate  # For Windows
 pip install -r requirements.txt `

-2. API File: The downloaded folder contains a file named main.py.
+### 2. API File:
+The downloaded folder contains a file named **main.py** .
 This file serves as the API for loading the model, processing it, and sending requests to various web pages.

-3. Database File: There’s a database file named User_input.db included in the folder.
+### 3. Database File:
+There’s a database file named **User_input.db** included in the folder.

-4. Model File: Also included is a model file named best.onnx, which you will use for your application.
+### 4. Model File:
+Also included is a model file named **best.onnx** , which you will use for your application.

 # Step 2